-Her first story is about St. Patrick and her idea blossomed further when she decided that Maureen O’Hara, legendary actress and native Dubliner, would be the perfect narrator.
+Bean’s first story is about St. Patrick and her idea blossomed further when she decided that Maureen O’Hara, legendary actress and native Dubliner, would be the perfect narrator.
 Much to Bean’s surprise, Ms. O’Hara cheerfully accepted the assignment.
 Bean said, “There wasn’t a dry eye in the house” as she recited St. Patrick’s Prayer.
 “She was wonderful!”

 Maureen’s narration of the St. Patrick story for the CD is in English and the Irish version is narrated by Prof. Alan Titley of the University of College Cork.
-There are ten books in the series and along with the CDs will be published by Irish Folklore Publications.
+There are ten books in the series along with the CDs published by Irish Folklore Publications.